redhat-infosec/priority-intelligence-requirements-dev/README.md

 ## Red Hat PIR development process template
 You can make a copy and customize the [the Red Hat PIRs process  template](https://docs.google.com/spreadsheets/d/1ux_7epS3AWPQO_CKDV90n4u3G4Tk1kZ_LYSuQqve76w/edit?usp=sharing) to make it work for your organization.

+[^1]: The most elaborated publicly available process I’m aware of was developed by [Intel471](https://intel471.com/resources/cu-girh-download-request)
+[^2]: To be more precise, by HOW we mean what could be the initial access vector.
+[^3]: At Red Hat we worked with 25 ELEMENTS.
+[^4]: Top 1 TA and IAV will have value 5, …Top 5 TA and IAV will have value 1; Top 1 and 2 ELEMENTS will have value 5, …Top 9 and 10 ELEMENTS will have value 1.
+[^5]: Mean of the values of the two TA and mean of the values of the two IAV.